SLane35/CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/README.md

 Upload the data to an S3 bucket through the AWS Gateway so that SageMaker has access to the data.

 ## Hyperparameter Tuning
-What kind of model did you choose for this experiment and why?
-Give an overview of the types of parameters and their ranges used for the hyperparameter search
+The pretrained model of choice for this project is Resnet18.
+Resnet is one of the best-performing pretrained datasets used for image recognition.

+For the hyperparameter tuning, I included the following hyperparameters and ranges:

+1. learning rate (lr) with a range of .001 - .1
+2. batch size with options 16, 32, 64, 128
+3. epochs with a range of 2 to 5

+These hyperparameters were chosen because they have the greatest effect on a model's performance.

 Remember that your README should:
 - Include a screenshot of completed training jobs